rihemebh/Algorithms-And-DataStructure/README.md

 ### B-tree

 A N-order btree has :

 - Sorted keys
 - The root node should has at least one key
 - Nodes has At least N-1 keys
 - All nodes At most 2*N-1 keys
 - The number of children = number of keys + 1

 We heve to ensure that our btree doesn't break these rules while inserting or deleting.

 #### ***Insert a key***

 ```
-In a B-ree w could only insert in a leaf
+In a B-ree could only insert in a leaf
-In every Node we should find the child that has keys less than the to be inserted key until the current node is a leaf.
+In every Node we should find the child that has keys less than the key to be inserted until the current node is a leaf.
 If this child has 2*N-1 we should split it.
 ```